ChrBarth/pypod/MIDI-Cheatsheet.md

-Most parameters can be sent to the pod as a value between 0 and 127 (7 Bits) but internally they seem to be saved as 6 bits because when we dump a program certain settings get returned in the range of 0 to 63 (6 bits). the data sheed also suggests that those values are only 6 bits.
+Most parameters can be sent to the pod as a value between 0 and 127 (7 Bits) but internally they seem to be saved as 6 bits because when we dump a program certain settings get returned in the range of 0 to 63 (6 bits). the data sheet also suggests that those values are only 6 bits.
 This is really confusing for debugging since settings we send to the pod will not always match when we request them back from the pod via sysex.
 And it took me quite some time to figure that out ;)